How much does a funeral cost in Australia? (2026 guide)

 | NT | $7,100 (lowest, limited data) |

 VIC, NSW, and WA are consistently among the most expensive states.
-The ACT has the highest reported burial average at $20,310 (2023 consumer survey).
+The ACT is not shown above because the 2025 index reported it only as a cremation-with-service figure (about $7,850), not a full base-price average comparable to other states.
+Separate consumer survey data has put the ACT among the highest for burial costs.
 Rankings vary depending on which methodology is used.

-WA has a structural difference: cemetery plots are sold as 25-year grants, not permanent purchases.
-When the grant expires, the family must renew or the site may be reused.
+WA has a structural difference: cemetery plots are sold as renewable 25-year grants, not permanent purchases.
+Holders can extend the grant in 25-year increments; if it is not renewed, the right to the site is no longer guaranteed.

 Full state-by-state pricing comparison | NSW | VIC | QLD | WA | SA | TAS | ACT | NT